MissVeronica/UM-archive-users/README.md

-# UM Archive of Deleted Users
+# UM Archive of Deleted User Accounts

 User deletion from the user account page will change the user to a new UM role "Archived" and also updating the "account_status" to "archived".